-Materials include guidance for safety practices, including the grade-appropriate use of safety equipment during investigations.
+Materials include guidance for safety practices, including the grade appropriate use of safety equipment during investigations.

 - The materials provide teacher guidance for safety practices and grade-appropriate use of safety equipment during investigations, in accordance with Texas Education Agency Science Safety Standards.
-For example, For example, in the Grade 4 Resource tab, the Lab Safety section includes grade-appropriate Safety Posters and Safety Equipments Posters to reference during lessons and a Laboratory Safety Contract to explain lab safety rules.
-Posters include safety instructions such as, "Read all instructions carefully and understand the purpose of the investigation before you begin the investigation." - Materials provide teacher guidance for safety practices within each scope.
+For example, For example, in the Grade 4 Resource tab, the Lab Safety section includes grade-appropriate Safety Posters and Safety Equipments Posters to reference during lessons and a Laboratory Safety Contract to explain lab safety rules.Posters include safety instructions such as, "Read all instructions carefully and understand the purpose of the investigation before you begin the investigation." and, "Read all instructions carefully and understand the purpose of the investigation before you begin the investigation." - Materials provide teacher guidance for safety practices within each scope.
 For example, in the Grade 4 Physical Properties of Materials Scope, in the Explore: Properties of Matter Stations activity, there is a prompt to "Ask students to identify and demonstrate any possible safety precautions they should take at each station.
 In the Grade 4 Matter scope, in the Explore: Mass, Temperature, and Magnetism activity, there is a reminder to teachers to "spend the majority of the time at stations 1 and 2 to monitor students' safety" and also to review safety procedures for using a thermometer. - The materials provide student guidance for safety practices and grade-appropriate use of safety equipment during investigations, in accordance with Texas Education Agency Science Safety Standards.
 The Grade 4 Resources tab on the learning platform includes a Laboratory Safety Contract to explain lab safety rules.
 Grade 4 materials also provide student guidance for safety practices within each scope, but teachers give the guidance to students rather than materials directing students.
 For example, in the Electric Currents scope, students test the temperature of a light bulb.
 Materials direct the teacher to, "Remind students not to touch the clamp lamp with their hands or body as there is a risk of a burn.
 Remind students to avoid looking directly at the light to avoid eye damage."